Experiential Learning - effective programming

 The actively engaged learner is paramount to the experiential learning model.
 Exploring the model begins with the experience of “doing,” such as preparing soil to plant sunflower seeds.
 The leader describes the experience, and the young person performs the activity.
 While the young person is preparing the soil, the leader might ask, “How is it working?” or “What might make it easier?”

 Step two is to “share” what just happened during the activity where young people communicate their observations and reactions to the activity, such as “what did you do?”

 Step three is to “process” and involves the leader asking questions that encourage youth to consider what is important.
 For example, an instructor might ask, “Was this similar to other experiences you have had?”

 Step four addresses the “generalize” concept.
 The leader may ask the young people to relate the experience to their lives and connects the activity to life skills in their world.
 The facilitator might ask something like, “What did you learn about being part of a team?”
-Or, “Did you learn something about yourself as you _____?”
+Or “Did you learn something about yourself as you _____?”

 Finally, step five is the “application” or the “now what?” where young people apply what was learned to a similar or different situation.
-For example, the facilitator could inquire, “How will you use this information in the future?”
+For example, the facilitator could ask, “How will you use this information in the future?”

 These five steps can simply be whittled to the three steps of “do, reflect, and apply,” but it’s important to note that the experiential learning model builds on the curiosity of the learner, using the learner’s prior experiences, and taking the new knowledge to a deeper level with applications to their club, community, and world.

 The 4-H curriculum utilizes this process and is available online.
 If you are ready to volunteer and help young people develop their skills and experience the joy of seeing the process unfold before you, sign up today to be a volunteer.